EGoverde/Mvvm.Nucleus.Maui/README.md

 - `NavigationParameters.GetStructOrDefault<T>(key, defaultValue)`

 These parameters can also be used as described in the [MAUI documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation#pass-data), including accessing them through `IQueryAttributable` and `QueryProperty`.
 By default the values will be wrapped inside `ShellNavigationQueryParameters`, but this can be turned off in the Nucleus MVVM options (see [Getting started](#getting-started)).

+Additional data is included by Nucleus through the navigation parameters for advances use-cases, notably through the extension `GetShellNavigationSource`.

 ### Modal navigation